-V Visa: Some beneficiaries of I-130 filed Dec 21, 2001, may be eligible for the V Visa.
+V Visa: Some beneficiaries of I-130 filed Dec 21, 2001, may be eligible for the V visa.
 The recipient can qualify for a V visa in the United States, or he/she may be entitled to obtain a V visa from an overseas Consulate.
-V visa holders can work in the U.S. and may be available to travel to their home country, under certain circumstances.
+V visa holders can work in the U.S. and may travel to their home country under certain circumstances.

 I-751: This category applies to individuals who receive their green card from their U.S. Citizen or Permanent Resident spouses.
-If you are married for less than two years immigration will grant you a temporary green card, which will be valid for two years.
-90 days before the expiration of your temporary green card, all temporary green card holders are required to file form I-751 with supporting documents, to qualify for a permanent green card to reside in the U.S..
-Failure to file the I-751 application will result in the termination of your green card and can result in deportation (now known as “removal proceedings”) being instituted by the United States Immigration and Customs Enforcement.
+If you are married for less than two years, immigration will grant you a temporary green card, which will be valid for two years.
+Ninety days before the expiration of your quick green card, all temporary green card holders must file form I-751 with supporting documents to qualify for a permanent green card to reside in the U.S. Failure to file the I-751 application will result in the termination of your green card and can result in deportation (now known as “removal proceedings”) being instituted by the United States Immigration and Customs Enforcement.
 If the marriage has terminated or the sponsoring individual refuses to cooperate, you may also file for a waiver of the joint filing requirement.
-In such instances, you should definitely consider the services of an experienced immigration attorney.
+In such instances, you should consider the services of an experienced immigration attorney.

 The first stage of getting a green card begins when the U.S. citizen relative files for a Petition for Alien Relative (I-130).
-Once the United States Citizenship and Immigration Service (USCIS) have received the application you will receive a receipt notice.
+Once the United States Citizenship and Immigration Service (USCIS) has received the application, you will receive a receipt notice.
 After that, the USCIS will approve the application or deny it, or mail you a request for additional evidence.
-Therefore, it is very important that the I-130 petition filed by the relative (sponsor) must be properly submitted with proof of relationship to the foreign national relative (beneficiary) with supporting documents, such as birth certificates, marriage certificates, etc. The I-130 petition has to be filed by the sponsor in the U.S. at the USCIS office having jurisdiction over the sponsor’s place of residence in the United States (to find a USCIS office, go to https://egov.uscis.gov).
+Therefore, it is vital that the I-130 petition filed by the relative (sponsor) must be appropriately submitted with proof of relationship to the foreign national relative (beneficiary) with supporting documents, such as birth certificates, marriage certificates, etc. The I-130 petition has to be filed by the sponsor in the U.S. at the USCIS office having jurisdiction over the sponsor’s place of residence in the United States (to find a USCIS office, go to https://egov.uscis.gov).

 1. GETTING YOUR GREEN CARD IN THE UNITED STATES

 out and sending in Form I-130, along with the I-485 “adjustment of status” packet.
-You should be extremely careful when you consider applying for adjustment of status.
+You should be extremely careful when you consider applying for an adjustment of status.
 If you are out of status or illegal, there is a likelihood that your green card may be denied, and you may be placed in deportation (now known as Removal Proceedings).
-There are limited exceptions for spouses and children under twenty-one who are sponsored by U.S. Citizens.
+There are limited exceptions for spouses and children under twenty-one who U.S. Citizens sponsor.
 Please do not apply if you are illegal before consulting with a qualified immigration attorney.

 2. GETTING YOUR GREEN CARD OUTSIDE THE UNITED STATES (VISA PROCESSING)

-Petitions for immediate family members (for example, a spouse, or unmarried children under twenty-one) have immediate priority status, and may take approximately eight months to a year to get processed.
+Petitions for immediate family members (for example, a spouse or unmarried children under twenty-one) have immediate priority status.
+They may take approximately eight months to a year to get processed.
 For other relatives, it may take several years to obtain permanent U.S. residence.

 Once the I-130 relative petition is approved, your foreign relative’s case will be first transferred to the National Visa Center, wherein you will be required to provide all the information about your relative(s) who intend to come to the U.S., as well as an affidavit of support from your end.
-The purpose of the affidavit of support for the Immigration Services is to ensure that you will be able to provide financial assistance to your relatives, once they come to the U.S..
-Explaining the requirements for the affidavit of support is beyond the scope of this chapter, and therefore it is advisable that you consult a qualified immigration attorney.
+The purpose of the affidavit of support for the Immigration Services is to ensure that you will be able to provide financial assistance to your relatives once they come to the U.S. Explaining the requirements for the affidavit of support is beyond the scope of this chapter.
+Therefore you should consult a qualified immigration attorney.
 After the National Visa Center is satisfied with all the documents and fees you have submitted, the petition will be forwarded to the United States Consulate having jurisdiction over your foreign relative’s residence abroad.
 After that, the Consulate will notify you or your relative for an interview for permanent residence accordingly.
 An immigrant visa is valid for six months from the date it is issued.